 Welcome to Jane's ARC Angels, I'm super excited to have you here!

 Some people who join my ARC team are experienced reviewers and know how it all works, others are brand new and have never been on an ARC team before - if this is you, wow, welcome and I'm honoured you chose to join MY team!
-So for the newbies (actually for all of you) I thought I'd drop some guidelines on what my expectations are, how I run things and how to write effective reviews.
+So for the newbies (actually for all of you) I thought I'd drop some guidelines on what my expectations are, how we run things and how to write effective reviews.
 You are welcome to bookmark this page and come back to it whenever you need to.
 If you've been reviewing for a while, have a read anyway, it can't hurt, right?